masto/chatwithsysop.com/blog/2025-01-02-dvd-rescue/part1.md

 At some point, I tried to watch one of these DVDs and I found that it wouldn't play reliably.
 It wasn't the player, and it wasn't just the one disc.
-As it turns out, writable CDs and DVDs can fail in as little as 5 years.
-They contain a dye that is "burned" by the laser to write data, and over time the dye fades, causing the disc to become unreadable.
+As it turns out, writable CDs and DVDs can fail in as little as five years.
+The laser writes data by changing the color of a dye layer, and over time this dye fades, causing the disc to become unreadable.
 I had no idea that this would happen, and by that point the tapes were gone, as were the captures.
 Computer storage wasn't that big in 2002, so I couldn't keep the project files around after the DVDs